Yrenatal and baby Years

 • A brief introduction to prenatal music stimulation

-Stage Two: Prenatal and Baby years
+Stage Two: Prenatal through Early years

 This course emphasizes the development of a child from birth through age three.
 The Second stage delves more deeply into topics and includes: